andrewkorzh0/shelftowatch/README.md

 ![Search any movie](media/searchanymovie.gif)

-A simple movie tracking web application built with Laravel and Inertia.js.
+Shelf To Watch is a simple web app for discovering and organizing movies.
+Keep track of what you've watched and plan your next movie night with ease.

 ## Features